ETS-Android3/ArmBot_Java_Android_Studio/README.md

 * The message under the "Home" title outputs the state of the Bluetooth connection between the app and the Raspberry.

-> ℹ **Information** : To use the app, you'll need to enable Bluetooth and the localisation.
+> ℹ **Information** : To use the app, you'll need to enable Bluetooth and allow the localisation.

 * Click on the <img width="25" height="25" src="https://user-images.githubusercontent.com/71266159/151390232-fd6ead72-5359-4c4c-8f66-151f76a996b7.PNG"> button to enable the Bluetooth if not already enabled.